ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 ## 3. Model

-An **AI Model** in ERP.net represents a concrete assistant configuration:
+An **AI Model** in ERP.net represents a concrete model configuration:
 - which provider and base model it uses,
 - what system instructions it follows,
 - what training data it is connected to,